pub unsafe trait ErasablePtr {

 let thin_box: Thin<MyBox<_>> = boxed.into();

-This implementation of ErasablePtr
+This implementation of ErasablePtr is unsound

 because it features shared mutability before indirection: